chipturner/pxhist/README.md

 commands, even from years ago.  pxh can import your existing history files to give you a head start.

-pxh tags history commands with the sourec host and user, meaning you can store **all** of your history, not just your primary computer or laptop's.
+pxh tags history commands with the source host and user, meaning you can store **all** of your history, not just your primary computer or laptop's.

-pxh works by using a database of every command along with available context such as timestamps, command duration, etc.  The database is updated in realtime and remains consistent across multiple concurrent shells.
+pxh works by using a database of every command along with available context such as timestamps, command duration, etc.  The database is updated in real-time and remains consistent across multiple concurrent shells.

 Currently pxh supports bash and zsh.

 ## Getting Started

-- install the pxh helper: `pxh install YOUR_SHELL_NAME`
+- Install the pxh helper: `pxh install YOUR_SHELL_NAME`
-- import your history
+- Import your history
   - zsh: `pxh import --shellname zsh --histfile ~/.zsh_histfile`
   - bash: `pxh import --shellname bash --histfile ~/.bash_history`
-  - Pull from another computer: `pxh import --shellname zsh --hostname HOST --username root --histfile <(ssh root@HOST cat /root/.zsh_histfile)`
+  - Optional: pull from another computer: `pxh import --shellname zsh --hostname HOST --username root --histfile <(ssh root@HOST cat /root/.zsh_histfile)`
-- incremental sync
-- export/import: `pxh export > $JSON_PATH` and `pxh import --shellname json --histfile $JSON_PATH`

 ## Inspiration and Similar Tools